-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation phpMyAdmin on CentOS 7.
+I will show you the step-by-step installation phpMyAdmin on CentOS 7.

 Install phpMyAdmin on CentOS 7

 Step 1.
 First of all, make sure that all packages are up to date.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.

 To install phpMyAdmin quickly on CentOS 7, we are going to install the Extra Packages for Enterprise Linux (EPEL) repo first by running the following command:

 After that, run the commands below to install phpMyAdmin: